Staphylococcus/brain-from-brane/docs/glossary.md

 ## Cultural Transmission
 The process by which cultural elements (e.g., information, behaviors, customs, values) are passed from one individual to another or from one generation to the next, through learning or imitation.

+## Cascading Order <a name="cascading-order"></a>
+A mechanism of [outward stabilization propensity](#outward-stabilization-propensity) whereby local stability creates conditions that favor the emergence of higher-order organizational patterns.
+This process explains how complex hierarchical organizations emerge from simpler components, with stable patterns at one level creating the foundation for increasingly sophisticated organizational structures at higher levels.

 ## Dissipative Adaptation <a name="dissipative-adaptation"></a>
 Jeremy England's principle describing how matter in sustained far-from-equilibrium conditions experiences thermodynamic driving toward configurations that more efficiently dissipate energy through stochastic exploration and statistical selection.